Danish slave trade: Danish transatlantic slave trade

+Danish West Indies

-The Danes had control over the Danish West Indies for around 250 years, from 1672 up until its sale to the U.S in 1917.
+The Danes had control over the Danish West Indies for around 250 years, from 1672 up until its sale to the U.S. in 1917.
 The Danish West Indies played a significant role in the Danish slave trade as this was the final destination for many of the slaves.
 The three islands that made up the Danish West Indies included Saint John, Saint Thomas, and Saint Croix.

 Sugar, coffee, and tobacco were the primary resources that were cultivated on the islands as they all provided the Danes with significant returns.
 Plantation work was perceived as extremely demanding, especially for female slaves who were unable to maintain the high degree of manual labour that was required.
 The standard of living on the islands was very poor, with many slaves often catching fatal diseases or dying from exhaustion and malnutrition.
-A common misconception was that slaves were given enough food provisions weekly that would sustain them during their work, however, according to Martens (2016), these provisions were unsatisfactory and did not meet the minimum requirements to live healthily.
+A common misconception was that slaves were given enough food provisions weekly that would sustain them during their work.
+However, according to Martens (2016), these provisions were unsatisfactory and did not meet the minimum requirements to live healthily.

 In 1915, negotiations between America and Denmark began over the sale of the three islands (Saint Thomas, Saint Croix, Saint John).
-The U.S became increasingly concerned Germany would make an attempt to acquire the islands and decided to act upon their instinct.
-Eventually, the U.S bought the islands for US$25,000,000 of gold coin.
+The U.S. became increasingly concerned that Germany would make an attempt to acquire the islands and decided to act upon their instinct.
+Eventually, the U.S. bought the islands for US$25,000,000 of gold coin.
 The islands are now known as the U.S Virgin Islands.

 Saint Thomas

 Saint Thomas was the first island in the Danish West Indies that was used by the Danes for slave labour.
-It was the order of then King Christian V to seize the island with the sole aim of acquiring the plantations on the island, which included primarily sugar and tobacco produce.
-A problem the Danish West India Company soon encountered was that convicts were terrible workers, and it is for this reason that they came to the realisation that colonists from neighbouring countries who had access to African slaves were much better suited to the nature of the work.
+It was the order of the then King Christian V to seize the island with the sole aim of acquiring the plantations on the island, which included primarily sugar and tobacco produce.
+A problem the Danish West India Company soon encountered was that convicts were terrible workers, and it was for this reason that they came to the realisation that colonists from neighbouring countries who had access to African slaves were much better suited to the nature of the work.